Are you interested in working from home?

 Check out the company requirements for independent contractors and email your resume along with other necessary information to firstname.lastname@example.org if you’d like to apply for a position there.

-WordsRU warmly welcomes job applications from academically qualified and experienced proofreaders and editors around the world.
+WordsRU warmly welcomes job applications from academically qualified and experienced proofreaders and editors worldwide.

-To join the WordsRU team, you’re expected to have at least 2 years of relevant experience and a postgraduate degree.
+To join the WordsRU team, you’re expected to have at least two years of experience and a postgraduate degree.

-If you are, feel free to send your resume and cover letter to [email protected].
+If you’re eligible for employment, feel free to send your resume and cover letter to email@example.com.

 Yes, the requirements are pretty high but a job here enables you to earn a stable above-average income, so it’s worth the effort.